 Here is another Chicco booster seat option.
-Released in 2018, this is an overall excellent booster seat with some fantastic features.
+Released last year, this is an overall excellent booster seat with some fantastic features.
 First, let's talk about the dimensions.
 Not quite as narrow as some of the other booster options here, this booster seat comes in at 17.5" wide at its widest point.
 But here's the thing: that width applies to the entire seat, and at the base it's about 1.5" narrower.
 That means that this is an excellent option for situations where you have multiple front-facing car seats in a row, since the arm rest and shoulder areas don't protrude much more than the rest of the seat.
 Now, let's talk about the features.
 This is a combination booster car seat, which means that it first functions as a front-facing harness car seat (25-65 pounds), and then you can remove the harness and have it function as a belt-positioning booster (40-100 pounds).
 It does not, however, transition to a backless (bottom-only) booster car seat, so keep that in mind.
 This car seat functions a bit more like a 3-in-1 convertible car seat without the rear-facing option, and other than its relatively narrow width it's actually nearly as large as a convertible car seat as well.
 When we first took it out of the box we were surprised by how heavy and bulky it was for a booster seat.
 But to be fair, the entire thing felt really sturdy and high-quality, and the fabrics were really nice.
 The installation was easy, and we liked the shoulder pads on the 5-point harness, the cup holders, the soft-touch plastics, and the easy to use adjustments (9 head rest positions, 4 recline positions).
 The cup holders are removable, it includes LATCH connectors and seat belt lock-offs.
 For safety, it includes side impact protection, a steel-reinforced frame, and EPS energy-absorbing foam.
 Overall, we really liked this combination booster and thought it made a great new addition to our narrow booster seat reviews.
 The only cons are the price (about $200), the fact that it doesn't convert to a backless booster, and that not all the parts feel very high quality (like some of the small plastic adjustment pieces).
 And it's top-rated by Consumer Reports, so you can't argue with that!

 We would be remiss if we didn't include the trusty Graco TurboBooster Backless booster seat in this list of the narrowest booster seats.
 And here's why: with the cup holders tucked in, this booster seat comes in at a super narrow 16.3" wide, making it the narrowest booster seat we tested other than the small inflatable ones.
 Coming in at about $30, if your child is heavy enough (over 40 pounds) and tall enough (we suggest over 38" tall), you really can't go wrong with this booster seat.
 It has a removable and machine washable cover, two cup holders that can be slid into the side and out of the way, and two removable arm rests.
 You migh wonder why you'd need to remove the arm rests, but just try to stuff two of these into a suitcase without popping them off!
 Other than that, you get what you pay for here: a sturdy and reliable backless booster seat with some decent featurs for the price, and a long track record of quality and utility.
 And it's narrow enough to help you fit three car seats in a row, making this an awesome option for kids that are ready for a backless booster!